mc.roleplayhub.com

 4. Hokuseibu-Karakura

-Once named North-Western Karakura, Hokuseibu is the newest of the 12 districts and contains several residential plots, a large apartment block, the Jinsei Zen Garden, an abandoned power plant, and the town hall.
-Until recently, the district was stuck with the name of "North-Western Karakura" until its ancient, former name "Hokuseibu" was utilized again.
-The Jinsei Zen Garden was once called the Hokuseibu Palace and was the palace that held the ruling court of Karakura during its Edo Era and during the rule of the Itsbyoshi.
+Once named North-Western Karakura, Hokuseibu is the newest of the 12 districts and contains several residential units, a large apartment block, the Jinsei Zen Garden, an abandoned power plant, and the town hall.
+Until recently, the district was stuck with the name of "North-Western Karakura" until its ancient, former name "Hokuseibu" was utilised again.
+The Jinsei Zen Garden was once called the Hokuseibu Palace and was the palace that held the ruling court of Karakura during its Edo Era, before the rule of the Itsbyoshi.
 Criminal and gang activity is frequent within Hokuseibu as the power plant is located within, a place infamous for its danger.
-Government officials would also be spotted lurking around the edges as Karakura Town Hall is here which includes the city court and the mayor’s office.
+Government officials would also be spotted lurking around the edges, as Karakura Town Hall is here, which includes the city court and the mayor’s office.

 5. Seikatsu-Karakura

 Seikatsu is located north of town and was formerly packed with Karakura High School and College students as the team houses were built here until the formation of dormitories in Itsbyoshi.
-Split in half by Karakura Avenue, the eastern part once held the Bobcat block, including the bowling alley, and the western part once held the Spartan block.
+Split in half by Karakura Avenue, the eastern part once held the Bobcat block, including the former bowling alley, and the western part once held the Spartan block.
 While it may sound safe here, it isn’t entirely true, as several murders and crimes have been reported, especially by the prominent teams.
-Today, the entire district is residential, with the only business being the bowling alley.
-Occasionally, the start of the district from Karakura Avenue is used for fairs and carnivals from time to time.
+Today, the entire district is residential, with the last remaining business being the bowling alley, before it was replaced by the Shotengai.
+Occasionally, the start of the district from Karakura Avenue is used for fairs and carnivals.

 7. Motokawa-Karakura

 What was once a river-like c**** is now a residential area by the name of Motokawa.
-Formerly a crime-ridden area, now a ghost town, the district is filled with foul garbage in between alleyways and streets.
-Secret entrances to infamous places such as the fight club could be found here, causing Karakurans to frown upon the area and usually avoid it when possible.
+Formerly a crime-ridden area, now a ghost town, the district is filled with foul garbage in the back alleyways.
+Secret entrances to infamous places such as the fight club could be found here, causing older Karakurans to frown upon the area and usually avoid it when possible.
+However, due to the establishment of the recent Shotengai, the district has found itself rising in popularity over the years.
+Shinjukeiro park sits in the centre of the district, facing the Shotengai, and is rumoured to be a blessed spot.

 8. Kaigan-Karakura

-The southern district of Karakura, Kaigan, is the coastal district of the island and is a giant tourist destination.
+The southern district of Karakura, Kaigan, is the coastal district of the city and is a giant tourist destination.
 Karakura Police Department, the beach courts, beach houses, several residential areas including villas and apartments, rocky coasts, and even a waterpark can all be found.
-The beach is closed off for the winter and is inaccessible to the public.
-Certainly not the safest of areas as incidents have been reported here, especially by the apartment blocks.
-Beware of the area, for it is dangerous sometimes.
+The beach is usually closed off for the winter and is inaccessible to the public.
+Certainly not the safest of areas, as incidents have been reported here, especially by the apartment blocks, despite the close proximity of the Karakura Police Department.
+Beware of the area, for it is sometimes dangerous.

 9. Kagoshima-Karakura

 Kagoshima is located southwest of Karakura and is the most peaceful place after Itsbyoshi.
 Translated to “Sailor”, Kagoshima is a residential district of Karakura, containing a number of apartment blocks, a couple of department stores, a skatepark, and a stadium for events such as the bi-annual school tournaments.
-It is uncommon to find the place busy and will only ever get packed if an event is held within.
+It is uncommon to find the place busy, and it only ever gets packed if an event is held within.
 The Kagoshima station, constructed in 1970, connects the district to the three other train stations.
+The secondary name of the district is Shizukanamichi, translated to "quiet pathways", due to the district's peacefulness.
+In historic times, the district was home to some of Karakura's most prestigious elites.

 10. Karakura Pier